 So here’s the fifth step and best tip for overcoming insecurity in relationships: get and stay connected with a life-giving, vibrant, strong force of love.
 It’s what saved me!
 Literally.
 I learned how to see myself the way God sees me, and I found a deep well of security, love, and peace that surpasses all understanding.

-Read I Need Your Love – Is That True?
-How to Stop Seeking Love, Approval, and Appreciation and Start Finding Them by Byron Katie if you’re not into God.
-Even if you ARE a believer, Katie’s book is amazing.
-She helps people change the way they think, which will help anyone overcome insecurity in relationships.
+In I Need Your Love – Is That True?
+How to Stop Seeking Love, Approval, and Appreciation and Start Finding Them Katie teaches readers how to change the way they think, which will help anyone overcome insecurity in a relationship.
 This is the most helpful book I’ve ever read on noticing your thoughts and changing how you feel, act, and interact with people and the world.